Dream of: 08 August 1995 "Pact With God"

 After we had walked a few more steps down Sixth Street, Walls began pointing at and counting the doors of the buildings, trying to determine which building to enter.
 Finally he pulled up in front of a luxurious-looking building with a rich wooden facade.
 Once he had determined this was our destination, we entered and began climbing some stairs to an upper floor.

 I knew this was the place where we were going to buy the marijuana.
 Once we reached the door to the habitation which we were seeking, we were immediately let into an attractive and spacious apartment.
-I had originally thought this apartment might belong to Duff (a former acquaintance from high school); but now I doubted that, because I saw a fellow whom I didn't recognize sitting in the room and smoking from a water pipe.
+I had originally thought this apartment might belong to Duff (with whom I first came in contact in 1964 when we were both in the seventh grade); but now I doubted that, because I saw a fellow whom I didn't recognize sitting in the room and smoking from a water pipe.
 As the fellow stood up and walked out of the room, he told us we could smoke from the pipe if we wanted.
 But I didn't feel like it; I only wanted to test the pot which I was going to buy, wary the pot in the pipe might be different.
 However, I did stop and think maybe I should at least try the pot in the pipe – it might be even stronger than what I was buying.

 Before I could make up my mind, I heard a noise emanating from outside in the hall.
 Alarmed, I instantly realized that the police were outside and that they intended to raid the apartment.
 With no hesitation, I walked straight to an open window at the back of the room and looked outside.
 Although we were on an upper story, I quickly slipped through the window and grabbed onto some black metal bars attached to the side of the building.
 I began lowering myself past the next floor, and then swung underneath an overhang on the following floor.
 Sheltered by the overhang, I was now out of sight of anyone who might look out the window from where I had exited.